i-D’s A-Z of lgbtq idols | read | i-D

 Special mention: Iris Apfel

-Nonagenarian Iris has been loud and proud about her unique style for nearly 100 years -- proof that fashion fades, style is eternal.
+Nonagenarian Iris has been loud and proud about her unique style for nearly 100 years — proof that fashion fades, but style is eternal.

 J) James Baldwin